El'ad: Demographics

 El'ad is one of the fastest-growing towns in Israel, with an annual population growth of 0.8 percent.
 The population density per square kilometer is 13.1, median age is 11.
 The percentage of those eligible for a matriculation certificate among 12th grade students in the year 2019-2020 was 28.3%.
 The average monthly salary of an employee during the year 2019 was 6,219 NIS (national average: 9,745 NIS).

 Economy

 The support center of Ramat Gan-based Israeli company Daronet is located in El'ad.
 Its workers are ultra-Orthodox women.
 In 2012, Daronet signed a sales agreement worth NIS700,000 (US$180,000) with Saudi energy giant Yanar.

+Voting Patterns

+In the 2022 election, 99 percent of voters in El'ad voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 0.4 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.01 percent voted for the Arab parties.
+85 percent of voters voted for the Haredi parties Shas or UTJ.